-We hold a private travel clinic on Friday afternoons, for travel vaccinations and travel health advice.
+Our travel nurses offer travel vaccinations and travel health advice.
 You must book travel clinic appointments in person or by phone, as we need to ask some questions about your plans.
 We usually ask patients to attend an initial consultation appointment with the nurse, to determine exactly which vaccinations you will require.
 There is a charge for advice only consultations.

 You will be informed of any costs prior to any treatment, and an invoice will be made out for you and left at reception when you book in which will be payable before the day the course of injections begins.

-Most blood tests are carried out by our Healthcare Assistant.
+Most blood tests are carried out by our Healthcare Assistant or Healthcare Practitioner.
 Blood tests can be done no later than 11:30, as samples are collected by the hospital phlebotomy department at midday.
-These can be booked through Patient Partner, our automated telephone booking system, (Option 1) or with a receptionist.
+These can be booked with a receptionist.

 Blood tests can also be taken at ASDA Monks Cross, where a clinic is run by a team from York Hospital.
 There is no need to book appointments for this clinic, although you will require a blood test form from your doctor detailing the tests required.